flaxatives/crypto-tools/README.md

         14: o

 + hw3/ - contains automated analysis of linear recurrence and linear feedback shift registers
 + hw3/vectors.py - a program that finds the period of repetition of a linear recurrence for all 32 permutations of a 5 bit initialization vector
 + hw3/hankel.py - a program that uses numpy to calculate probable length of a linear recurrence given a bitstream.
 It also calculates the coefficients for the resulting linear recurrence equation.
 Also contains some functions for creating hankel matrices.
++ aes/ - contains an implementation of the AES cipher
++ enigma/ - finds cycle decompositions with the enigma cipher
++ entropy.py - a script to calculate entropy of a string of bits
++ hadamard.py - a script to generate hamard matrices
++ ham74.py - an implementation of the Hamming(7,4) encoding
++ spn/ - an implementation of a substitution-permutation network.

 TODO
 ------------